Parker Kligerman: Various Teams (2015-2016)

+Henderson Motorsports (2017-2022)

 In 2017, Kligerman returned to Henderson Motorsports to run eight–ten races in addition to serving as a Cup Series and Xfinity Series pit reporter for NBC Sports.
 After starting the year with a DNQ at Daytona, Kligerman won at the schedule's second plate track Talladega in October.

 After three years out of the series, in May 2018, Kligerman joined Gaunt Brothers Racing for his Cup Series return in the Coca-Cola 600.
 In 2019, he ran fourteen races for GBR, recording a best finish of 15th in the Daytona 500 and 1000Bulbs.com 500.
 He did not return to the team in 2020.

 Despite not returning to the Cup series in 2020, Kligerman would rejoin Henderson for ten Truck series starts that year in the No. 75 Silverado, failing to qualify for his first two attempts, but successfully making the field at his other attempts.
 He would run well, with his worst finish being a 34th at Dover due to his engine giving out after 94 laps, and his best fishing being fourth at Bristol.

 Kiligerman would increase his truck schedule from ten races to twelve races in 2021.
 He would get two top fives at Watkins Glen and Darlington.
 He would also rejoin Gaunt Brothers Racing for the Fall Kansas Race, where he managed to bring the 96 to a twentieth-place finish.
 Kligerman said that the car was one of the best Cup cars he has ever driven.